CKXL-FM

-CKXL-FM (91.1 MHz) is a French-language community radio station licensed to Saint Boniface, Manitoba and serving the Winnipeg Capital Region.
+CKXL-FM (91.1 MHz) is a French-language community radio station licensed to Saint Boniface, Winnipeg, Manitoba, Canada and serving the Winnipeg Capital Region.
 It broadcasts a public radio format that has 80% Manitoba content.
 It uses the branding Envol 91 FM.

 CKXL-FM is owned by La Radio Communautaire du Manitoba Inc. It broadcasts from the Franco-Manitoban Cultural Centre (CCFM) in the Winnipeg district of Saint Boniface.
 The station's transmitter is located on Provincial Trunk Highway 2 in Springstein, Manitoba.

 History

 CKXL first signed on the air on June 24, 1989.
-It originally broadcast on the 101.5 FM frequency, with a temporary license granted to La Radio Communautaire du Manitoba by the Canadian Radio-television and Telecommunications Commission (CRTC).
+It originally broadcast on the 101.5 FM frequency, with a temporary licence granted to La Radio Communautaire du Manitoba by the Canadian Radio-television and Telecommunications Commission (CRTC).
 CKXL owned a mobile broadcast unit which traveled throughout the French communities of Manitoba during the summer of 1989.
 The mobile unit had a low power transmitter with an eight-mile coverage area.
 During this trial run, Winnipeggers were able to listen to CKXL on June 30, July 1 and during Folklorama '89.

-CKXL received a permanent license from the CRTC and moved to 91.1 FM on October 21, 1991.
+CKXL received a permanent licence from the CRTC and moved to 91.1 FM on October 21, 1991.
 CKXL broadcasts at 61,000 watts from the Starbuck Communications Tower.

 Noted writer Laurent Poliquin has been a host on the station since 2002.
 CKXL is a member of the Alliance des radios communautaires du Canada.

 In June 2006 CKXL-FM was authorized by the CRTC to decrease its amount of station-produced programming.